DEADPOOLpv/FinanceManager_WebDev_Prototype/README.md

 # Finance Manager Mobile App

-This is a mobile app made using Flutter framework
+This is the mobile app made using Flutter Framework

 <table>
   <tr>